osrf/dynamic_config/README.md

 When possible local parameters should be used rather than globals because they enhance encapsulation and independence of nodes.
 But sometimes global parameters are useful.
 The current Parameter Server is used to initialize values in the configuration.

 Local parameters live along with a node.
 If the node dies, for whatever reason, the configuration dies as well.
 Parameters has a name and a value.
+If the node crashes theres no way to recover the last configuration.
+A few methods are provided to let the user write the configuration to a file and read it when necessary.

 ### Public/Private parameters

 All parameters in a configuration are public.
 Having private parameters in a configuration is only useful for debug purposes.
 To keep the API simpler private parameters have been omitted.

-Parameters in a configuration can be changed at any time.
+Parameters in a configuration can be changed at any time if the node allows them.

 ### Static/Dynamic parameters